jack-farley/cache-switch/README.md

 # CS 5114 Project - CacheFlow Implementation

-In this project, I implemented the CacheFlow system described by Katta et. al. in their 2014 paper, "Infinite CacheFlow in software-defined networks."
+In this project, I implemented the CacheFlow system described by Katta et. al. in their 2014 paper, "Infinite CacheFlow in software-defined networks" (https://dl.acm.org/doi/10.1145/2620728.2620734).
 The paper describes a system that creates an OpenFlow compliant networking switch that can accomodate an unlimited number of rules.
 To do this, the switch caches commonly used rules in a hardware switch and stores the rest of the rules in one or more software switches.

 The paper describes three algorithms for caching rules - the dependent set algorithm, the cover set algorithm, and the mixed set algorithm - all of which are implemented in this project and can be found in switches/cache_switch.py.
 I have constructed a mock network environment to test these algorithms in, which is stored in the network module.